-An interview with David Ariel (the lawyer Francis Garrett) who leads the legal department and is a Board member of the Jewish Community of Oporto.
+An interview with David Garrett (the lawyer Francis Garrett) who leads the legal department and is a Board member of the Jewish Community of Oporto.

-Why did the board of the Jewish community of Oporto appoint Sochnut as legitimate heir to all its assets?
+Why did the General Assembly of the Jewish community of Oporto appoint Sochnut as legitimate heir to all its assets?

 Do the Jews in Europe have a promising future?

 There are myriad opinions in our community: that of our Chief Rabbi, my colleagues on the Board, the children of the Holocaust and members of families that were expelled from Arab and Muslim countries in the second half of the 20th century.
 Those for whom the memory of recent expulsions are still fresh naturally mistrust the future in any country that is distant from Israel.

 Every day, I myself, and the other board members pray that the society around us is peaceful and content.
 We depend on that.
 We fear wicked times of hatred caused by restless, vain and intolerant minds.
 It is important that humility and reticence are increasingly valued, or else men will tear each other to pieces and there will be no one left standing.
 In addition, political regimes last for only a number of decades, being replaced by others whose nature is unknown, and in the middle of it all there are periods or anarchy with bestiality on the rampage, and the Jews as the first targets of the more extreme radical trends.

 Does the peace of the Jews depend first and foremost on peace in the world?

 Of course.
 The Jewish community represents a little over 0% of the population in almost two hundred countries.

 Today what are the more positive aspects you find in the world?